Geotechnical Engineering Services

 Geotechnical engineering is concerned with the engineering properties of earth materials.
-Geotechnical engineers investigate the soil and bedrock below a site to determine their engineering properties and how they will interact with the proposed construction.
-The geotechnical engineer determines and designs the type of foundations, earthworks, and pavements required for the intended structures to be built.
+Our New York State geotechnical engineers investigate the soil and bedrock below a site to determine their engineering properties and how they will interact with the proposed construction.
+They determine and design the type of foundations, earthworks, and pavements required for the intended structures to be built.

 Geotechnical engineers perform geotechnical investigations to obtain information on the physical properties of soil and rock underlying (and sometimes adjacent to) a site to design earthworks and foundations for proposed structures and for repair of distress to earthworks and structures caused by subsurface conditions.
 A geotechnical investigation will include surface exploration and subsurface exploration of a site.
 Subsurface exploration usually involves soil sampling and laboratory testing of the soil samples retrieved.